 What is GPB Capital Holdings?

-GPB Capital Holdings is a New York-based alternative asset management firm that focuses on acquiring income-producing private companies.
-Its portfolio includes investments in automotive retail, debt strategies, special situations, technology-enabled services, waste management, and healthcare.
-It is currently under the control of the SEC.
+GPB Capital Holdings is an alternative asset management firm focusing on acquiring income-producing private companies.
+Its portfolio includes investments in automotive retail, debt strategies, special situations, technology-enabled, capital financial services, waste management, and healthcare.
+GPB Capital Holdings LLC is now under the control of the SEC.

 Who founded GPB Capital Holdings?